reviczky/northumbria/modules/assurance/report.md

 \startnarrower
 \it
 It has been shown that given the Risk Appetite of Northumbria Bank plc the identified issued following the Incident 0123456789 revealed deficiencies on the Technical and Non-Technical aspects for the BCP.
 The proposed SIP showing improvements for the business. \par

-(similar to an abstract)
+outlines the issues identified around the incident and their solutions on the technical and non-technical aspect.

+worst case scenarios
+the worst case scenario is that business is going out of operation as a whole (data loss, customer loss)

+best outcomes
+disruptions wouldve been at a minimum

 for Head of IS and CEO!
 important information
-worst case scenarios
-best outcomes
 guides reader to determine whether report is worth reading!
 "Sells the report"

+graphs, charts
 \tf
 \stopnarrower